 The piano skills examination varies according to the intended major field.
 It may consist of playing a simple accompaniment at sight and/or playing from open score.
-Applicants in Music Education are given the Piano Proficiency Test as detailed elsewhere in this catalog.

-A student who scores below 80 percent on a placement examination may elect to retake the examination one time only; in that case, it must be retaken during the orientation period preceding the second semester of enrollment.
+A student who does not pass a placement examination may elect to retake the examination one time only; in that case, it must be retaken during the orientation period preceding the second semester of enrollment.
 Deficiencies determined by evaluation of these placement examinations must be removed within one year or by the end of the second summer term of enrollment.
-Deficiencies are removed by earning "S" or "B" grades in review courses assigned.
+Deficiencies are removed by earning "Y" or "B" grades in review courses assigned.